-The underwriters are full service financial institutions engaged in various activities, which may include securities trading, commercial and investment banking, financial advisory, investment management, principal investment, hedging, financing and brokerage activities.
-The underwriters and their respective affiliates have in the past performed commercial banking, investment banking and advisory services for us from time to time for which they have received customary fees and reimbursement of expenses and may, from time to time, engage in transactions with and perform services for us in the ordinary course of their business for which they may receive customary fees and reimbursement of expenses.
-In the ordinary course of their various business activities, the underwriters and their respective affiliates may make or hold a broad array of investments and actively trade debt and equity securities (or related derivative securities) and financial instruments (which may include bank loans and/or credit default swaps) for their own account and for the accounts of their customers and may at any time hold long and short positions in such securities and instruments.
-Such investments and securities activities may involve securities and/or instruments of ours or our affiliates.
+The underwriters and certain of their affiliates have provided in the past to us and our affiliates and may provide from time to time in the future certain commercial banking, financial advisory, investment banking and other services for us and such affiliates in the ordinary course of their business, for which they have received and may continue to receive customary fees and commissions.
+In addition, from time to time, the underwriters and their affiliates may effect transactions for their own account or the account of customers, and hold on behalf of themselves or their customers, long or short positions in our debt or equity securities or loans, and may do so in the future in the over-the-counter market or otherwise.
+In addition, affiliates of each of the underwriters (except Mizuho Securities USA Inc.) are lenders under our revolving credit facility that we expect to reduce using the net proceeds from this offering and, accordingly, such underwriters and affiliates will receive a portion of the net proceeds from this offering.
 Certain investment funds affiliated with Goldman Sachs & Co.
-LLC, through a partnership jointly owned by affiliates of TPG Global, LLC, beneficially own 54,312,781 of our Series B Cumulative Convertible Preferred Units as of March 3, 2017, as reported on Amendment No. 1 to Schedule 13D filed by The Goldman Sachs Group, Inc. on March 3, 2017.
+LLC, through a partnership jointly owned by affiliates of TPG Global, LLC, beneficially own 54,312,781 of our Series B Preferred Units as of March 3, 2017, as reported on Amendment No. 1 to Schedule 13D filed by The Goldman Sachs Group, Inc. on March 7, 2017.